teak/Node2Speech/README.md

 Requires .NET Framework to be installed.

-Requires three or more command line arguments:
+Requires four or more command line arguments:

 1. The output volume.
 Between 0 and 100.
 2. The output speed.
 Between -10 and 10.
-3. A gender.
-If set to anything but female, a male voice will be used.
+3. A voice set by name.
+Names are returned as the first part the 'list' option (see below).
+A gender can also be used if a specific voice is not required.
-3. The text to speak.
+4. The text to speak.
 Any farther args are joined and spoken as well.

+Example:
+Node2Speech.exe 100 0 "Microsoft Zira Desktop" testing 1 2 3
+Node2Speech.exe 50 -2 male testing 1 2 3

-If run with the single arg 'list' it outputs installed voice info to stdout.
-Example output:
+Run with the single arg 'list' to output all installed and enabled voice info to stdout.
+Format is: "Name,Description,Gender,Age"

+Example 'list' output:
-Microsoft Hazel Desktop - English (Great Britain),Female,Adult
+"Microsoft Hazel Desktop","Microsoft Hazel Desktop - English (Great Britain)",Female,Adult

-A one per line, comma seperated list. ("Description,Gender,Age")

 MIT License